Fight Notes: UFC Fight Night 138

 I won't lie, I was distracted by the late dinner I was cooking during this fight.
 I felt as though Garcia took the first round with better striking, McGee took the second by sweeping Garcia and maintaining top control for most of the round.
 The third saw McGee try for several takedowns, end up getting taken down himself, only to reverse Garcia and control the majority of the round and seal the win.
 They may not be pretty, but Court McGee continues to notch wins depsite seeming overmatched in every fight.
 Alex Garcia continues to struggle in fights that progress into later rounds.

 Sean Strickland def.
-Nordine Taleb by Technical Knock Out (punches) @ 3:10 of Round 2
+Nordine Taleb by TKO (punches) @ 3:10 of Round 2

 For the first round, Strickland was the one applying all of the pressure — backing Taleb up and initiating all of the exchanges.
 That said, Taleb was doing a very good job countering, and likely won the first round based on landing more effective strikes.
 The second round saw Strickland flip the script, crack Taleb a number of times, eventually dropping him and securing a TKO finish.
 Taleb protested the stoppage but I felt the referee made the right call; we did not need to see Taleb take more punches, the fight was over.